RumGG/EPOCH-Questie-ADDON-WOW/README.md

 **Fixed:**
 - **Shift-click quest tracking now works properly**
   - Fixed issue where shift-clicking quests in quest log would only track quests with no objectives
+  - Fixed auto-tracking mode preventing shift-click from tracking (only untracking worked)
-  - Shift-click now correctly toggles tracking for ALL quests
+  - Shift-click now correctly toggles tracking for ALL quests in both manual and auto-track modes
   - Maintains shift-click to link quest in chat functionality

 ## v1.0.67